-Refer to notes 5, 13 and 26 of the consolidated financial statements.
+Refer to notes 3(I), 4(v)(a), 5, 13 and 26 to the consolidated financial statements.

-Valuation of these liabilities involves significant judgement, and requires a number of assumptions to be made that have high estimation uncertainty.
+Valuation of these liabilities involves significant judgement and requires a number of assumptions to be made that have high estimation uncertainty.
 This is particularly the case for those liabilities that are recognised in respect of claims that have occurred, but have not yet been reported ("IBNR") to the Group.
 IBNR is calculated by an independent qualified in-house actuary for the Group.